 I used Tapcon screws to mount wooden blocks on top of my basement's insulation as a mounting surface for the bracket provided by Nyletherm.
 I am able to set my entire heat pump down on a chair even after installation, if need be, for easy service.
-I'll ultimately be drywalling this wall and will be able to set the Nyletherm unit aside during this process.
+I will ultimately be drywalling this wall and will be able to set the Nyletherm unit aside during this process.

 When you mount the unit make sure you plan what you intend to do with the cool exhaust, and intake air (if anything).
 I have some exotic plans to make a garden vegetable cooler using a heat exchanger etc. Make sure there is clearance for the plumbing coming out of the side of the unit.
-I didn't leave enough clearance and had to remount the unit.
+I did not leave enough clearance and had to remount the unit.

 Nyletherm's wiring diagram is really a schematic.
 To me a wiring diagram should closely (very closely) represent the physical layout of the terminals and connections involved.
 Nyletherm's drawings are proper schematics that certainly show the correct electrical wiring but not the actual physical layout of the terminals involved.
-Read their manual carefully and you'll have no problems.
+Read their manual carefully and you will have no problems.
 I chose to install a junction box on the wall rather than on the tank.
 Again this sort of decouples the installation.